It’s easy to get excited about learning something new.

 Learning something new can be challenging and frustrating.
 But there are some things you can do to help yourself keep going when you might want to quit.

-- Notice your progress.
-Accept that it’s likely to be one step at a time.
+- Notice concrete signs of progress.
+Accept that it’s likely to be one step at a time

 - Don’t depend on willpower.
 Find a way to engage with what you’re learning.